TruelyThea/trollegle-client/README.md

 2. Then, extend `Client.js`, override `makeBehavior()`, and include the `if (require.main === module)` check in your file.

-To modify the behavior of the client (e.g. in order to make a bot with automatic behavior, perhaps to let users play hangman), simply extend `Client.js`, override the event callback methods, and include the `if (require.main === module)` check.
+To modify the behavior of the client (e.g. in order to make a bot with automatic behavior, perhaps to let users play hangman), simply extend `Client.js`, add event listeners, and include the `if (require.main === module)` check.

 ### Example ###

 A [hangman bot example](./bots/hangman) is now available!

-To run it call `node ./bots/hangman/HangmanBot`.
+To run it, navigate to its subdirectory, call `npm install`, and then call `npm start`.
 You might wish to manually set a lurkrate with `/-lurkrate 5`.

 ## What if I see `captcha: <...>`? ##